-- Basic Facts Faculty/student sexual harassment: - In spring of 1991, Alida Star Gebser, 8th grade student in Lago Vista Independent School District (TX), joined a book discussion group led by Frank Waldrup, a teacher. - During book group, Waldrup made a number of sexually suggestive comments to the students. - In Fall 1991, Gebser (9th grade) was assigned to two of Waldrup's courses.
-Waldrup also began tutoring Gebser at her home.

-- Basic Facts (cont.) - In Spring 1992, Waldrup and Gebser began a sexual relationship that continued until spring 1993, when a police officer discovered them having sex in the woods.
-They often engaged in sex during school hours, though not on school property. - No one at the school or in the district knew of the relationship. - Upon his arrest, district fired Waldrup and the state revoked his teaching license.
+- Basic Facts Faculty/student sexual harassment: - In spring of 1991, Alida Star Gebser, 8th grade student in Lago Vista Independent School District (TX), joined a book discussion group led by Frank Waldrup, a teacher.
+During book group, Waldrup made a number of sexually suggestive comments to the students. - In Fall 1991, Gebser (9th grade) was assigned to two of Waldrup's courses.
+Waldrup also began tutoring Gebser at her home. - In Spring 1992, Waldrup and Gebser began a sexual relationship that continued until spring 1993, when a police officer discovered them having sex in the woods.
+Gebser and Waldrup often engaged in sex during school hours, though not on school property. - No one at the school or in the district knew of the relationship. - Upon his arrest, Lago Vista fired Waldrup and Texas Education Agency revoked his teaching license.